 Do you blog or post on social media?
 I’ve been trying to improve my photography for my articles.
 I’ve learned a lot by observing things around me.
 In fact, I think observation is one of the best ways to discover new things you like and want to improve upon.
 Whether it’s an article I’ve read or an image I’ve seen, I am always on the lookout for cool stuff.
 For example, if I see a photo that impresses or inspires me, I try and save it somehow.
-I save the image to my computer or I post it on my Pinterest page.
+I save the image to my computer or I post it on social media.

 In this article, I jot down a few thoughts on what you should do to avoid capturing boring images.
-Or, in other words, how to be a better photographer!
+Or, in other words, how to be a better hobby photographer!

-Again, for starters in a rush, here are the 5 things you should consider for better photos of your hobbies and games:
+Here are the 5 things you should consider for better photos of your hobbies and games:

 - Lower your perspective